jelleloman/irma-thesis/README.md

 that allow you to register and vote in a demo election respectively.

-If you don't wish to download and/or configure Apache to host these websites on your machine, simply download or clone this repository, and follow the instructions in both those folders' README files.
-You can skip the Apache configuration in this case, and just open the `index.html` files in each of the two folders after compilation.
+*If you don't wish to download and/or configure Apache to host these websites on your machine, simply download or clone this repository.
+You can skip the Apache configuration in this case, and just open the `index.html` files in each of the two folders.*

 ## Installation and configuration
 This project was created and built on a MacBook, therefore only macOS specific instructions are listed here.
 Instructions for Linux will likely be very similar.